-These soothing lavender oatmeal bath bombs are lovely for dry skin and smell fantastic.
-These homemade oatmeal bath bombs make a great homemade gift with an old fashioned appeal.
+These soothing lavender oatmeal bath bombs are wonderful for dry skin and smell fantastic.
+Homemade bath bombs make a great handmade gift with an old fashioned appeal.
+Making them yourself is so much more thoughtful than a store bought bath bombs.
+Though an easy bath bomb recipe to make, the results are quite lovely and the moisturizing bath bombs are nourishing for the skin.

 Lavender Oatmeal Bath Bombs: A Soothing DIY Gift

 Making this lavender oatmeal bath bombs recipe along with my lavender oatmeal soap would make for a wonderfully giftable combination.
 It is also a great way to make a variety of homemade bath products while not having to buy too many entirely different ingredients.
 Both lavender and oatmeal are soothing to the skin, and the lavender and epsom salts are relaxation inducing.
-Both lavender and oatmeal are therapeutic for dry itchy skin too.
+Both lavender and oatmeal are therapeutic for dry itchy skin and rashes too.
 Just what you need for a relaxing bath.
+My Sparkling Lavender Bath Salt Recipe would also make a nice gift basket along with thise DIY bath bombs.

 You will also need cornstarch and baking soda (not shown)